Upper Neretva: Natural heritage and protection

 In dense water system network the Neretva holds a significant position among rivers of Dinaric Alps region, regarding its divers ecosystems and habitats, flora and fauna, cultural and historic heritage, but also as Area of Outstanding Natural Beauty and most importantly its clean, fresh drinking water.

 Fresh water resources

 One of the most valuable natural resource of Bosnia and Herzegovina is freshwater richness contained by an abundant wellspring and clear rivers, indeed, a natural treasure of great importance yet to be evaluated, acknowledge and appreciated.
 From the Drina river on the east to the Una river on the west and from the Sava river on the north to the Adriatic sea on the south, Bosnia and Herzegovina is genuine European freshwater reservoir.
 Situated in between all these major regional rivers the Neretva basin contain most significant portion of fresh drinking water.

-The Upper Neretva (Gornja Neretva) water is Class I purity and almost certainly the coldest river water in the world, often as low as 7-8 degrees Celsius in the summer months.

 Endemic and endangered ichthyofauna

 Dinaric karst water systems inhabit 25% of the total of 546 fish species in Europe.
 Watercourses of this area are inhabited by a large number of endemic species of fish.

 The river Neretva and its tributaries represent the main drainage system in the east Adriatic watershed and the foremost ichthyofaunal habitat of the region.
 According to Smith & Darwall (2006) the Neretva river, together with four other areas in the Mediterranean, has the largest number of threatened freshwater fish species.

 Degree of endemism in the karst eco-region is greater than 10% of the total number of fish species.
 Numerous species of fish that inhabited this area live in very narrow and limited areal and are vulnerable, so they are included on the Red List of endangered fish and the IUCN-2006.

 Upper Neretva inhabits three endemic and endangered species of fish.
 All of the endemic of Upper Neretva are rare and endangered trouts, the Neretva indigenous, autochthonal ichthyofauna.